Highest City Elevation In Canada

 Q: Are there other high-elevation communities in Canada?

 A: Yes, numerous smaller communities and villages are located at high altitudes in the Canadian Rockies and other mountainous regions.
-However, they don't meet the criteria for a fully established “city” as defined earlier.
+On the flip side, they don't meet the criteria for a fully established “city” as defined earlier.

 Q: What are the health considerations of living at high elevation?